usernamexoxoxo/CRYPTCADA-Discord-Bot/README.md

-# CRYPTCADA Discord Bot

 ![CRYPTCADA Logo](https://i.imgur.com/Xb92Qi7.png)

-Welcome to the CRYPTCADA Discord Bot, created by GAZE | UzerZero!
+Welcome to the CRYPTCADA Discord Bot, created by GAZE aka UzerZero!
 CRYPTCADA is a multifunctional bot designed to provide various services, from fetching memes and jokes to interacting with OpenAI's ChatGPT for coding advice.

 ## Table of Contents